-CRC or Cyclic Redundancy Check is a method of detecting accidental changes/errors in communication channel.
+CRC or Cyclic Redundancy Check is a method of detecting accidental changes/errors in the communication channel.

 CRC uses Generator Polynomial which is available on both sender and receiver side.
 An example generator polynomial is of the form like x3 + x + 1.
 This generator polynomial represents key 1011.
 Another example is x2 + 1 that represents key 101.

 n : Number of bits in data to be sent from sender side. k : Number of bits in the key obtained from generator polynomial.

 Sender Side (Generation of Encoded Data from Data and Generator Polynomial (or Key)):

 - The binary data is first augmented by adding k-1 zeros in the end of the data

 - Use modulo-2 binary division to divide binary data by the key and store remainder of division.

 - Append the remainder at the end of the data to form the encoded data and send the same